AI-and-Blockchain/F23_Blockchain_Bazaar/README.md

 ## Setup Project
 1. Clone repository
+2. Navigate to the blockchain folder with `cd blockchain`
-2. Install dependencies and packages in root folder with `npm install`
+3. Install package dependencies with `npm install`

 ### Frontend
-1. `cd frontend` to navigate to the frontend folder
+1. Return to root folder then `cd frontend` to navigate to the frontend folder
+2. The frontend has different package dependencies so do `npm install` again
-2. Start the user interface with `npm start`
+3. Start the user interface with `npm start`

 ## Testing Plan
 The AI will be tested by graphing rewards over training times